2023 Best Value English Language & Literature Master's Degree Schools in the Middle Atlantic Region

 Top 10 Best English Language & Literature Master's Degree Schools

-As a testament to the quality of education it offers, TCNJ also is in the top 5% of our Best English Language & Literature Master’s Degree Schools in the Middle Atlantic Region ranking.
+In addition to its great value ranking, TCNJ is in the top 5% of all schools on our Best English Language & Literature Master’s Degree Schools in the Middle Atlantic Region list.

 The average tuition and fees for an out-of-state graduate students at FDU are $10,722 a year.

-Read full report on English Language & Literature at Fairleigh Dickinson University - Florham Campus
+Full English Language & Literature at Fairleigh Dickinson University - Florham Campus Report

-In addition to its great value ranking, The Graduate Center is in the top 10% of all schools on our Best English Language & Literature Master’s Degree Schools in the Middle Atlantic Region list.
+The Graduate Center excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best English Language & Literature Master’s Degree Schools in the Middle Atlantic Region list.

 A rank of #5 on this year’s list means Villanova University is a great value for English language and literature students working on their master’s degree.
-Located in the large suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.
+Located in the suburb of Villanova, Villanova is a private not-for-profit school with a large student population.

 Villanova also claimed a spot on our Best English Language & Literature Master’s Degree Schools in the Middle Atlantic Region list.
 It’s in the top 5% of all schools in this category.

-Salisbury University ranked #6 on this year’s Best Value English Language & Literature Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Salisbury, Salisbury is a public college with a medium-sized student population.
+Salisbury University landed the #6 spot in the 2023 rankings for the best value master’s degree English language and literature programs.
+Located in the suburb of Salisbury, Salisbury is a public school with a moderately-sized student population.

 Salisbury graduate students pay an average of $15,765 in tuition and fees each year.